naoki-mizuno/ds4_driver/README.md

 ## Usage

-Download the latest `ds4drv` from GitHub.
-Some features of `ds4_ros` depend on pull requests have not yet been merged, so until then, use [`naoki-mizuno/ds4drv`](https://github.com/naoki-mizuno/ds4drv/tree/devel) (`devel` branch).
+This driver depends on `ds4drv`.
+Some features of this driver depend on pull requests have not yet been merged upstream.
+Until they are merged, use [`naoki-mizuno/ds4drv`](https://github.com/naoki-mizuno/ds4drv/tree/devel) (`devel` branch).